 2.2.
-Where and when of the ESA is produced
+Where and when the ESA is produced

-It is an important step in Wegner's argument to locate the anatomical source and timing of the feeling of doing in order to show that the ESA is produced separately from the mechanisms that produce action, and that it in fact fosters an illusion.
+It is an important step in Wegner's argument to locate the anatomical source and timing of the feeling of doing8 in order to show that it is produced separately from the mechanisms that produce action and that it in fact fosters an illusion.
 The investigation of the anatomical source, nevertheless, is inconclusive.
 "In a sense, it is not clear that any studies of the sense of effort in movement can isolate the anatomical source of the experience of conscious will" (WEGNER, 2002, 44).

-So, Wegner turns next to locating the ESA in time.
 Wegner's account of when the ESA occurs is focused on Libet's (et al. 1983, 1985) famous experiments.
-Roughly, the experiment that figures mainly in Wegner's argument compared the moment of the Readiness Potential (RP) onset before a spontaneous finger, or wrist, movement to the moment subjects reported being aware of the urge to move.
-These were also compared to the moment of the actual movement onset.
+Roughly, the experiment that figures mainly in Wegner's argument compared the moment of the onset of the Readiness Potential (RP)9 before a spontaneous10 finger, or wrist, movement to the moment subjects reported being aware of the urge to move.11 These were also compared to the moment of the actual movement onset.
 Together, they resulted in a timeline of the production of action proposed by Libet.

-In summary, Libet found that the RP onset was around 550 ms before the movement, while the awareness of the urge to move-what Wegner associates to the experience of conscious will-was reported as having occurred only 200 ms before the movement onset.
-From this, Libet concluded that the brain starts preparing to move 350 ms before the agent is aware of her urge to move.
+In summary, Libet found that the RP onset was around 550 ms before the movement, while the awareness of the urge to move-what Wegner associates to the experience of conscious will12-was reported as having occurred only 200 ms before the movement onset.
+From this, Libet

-&lt;sup>8 Wegner uses this expression interchangeably with the experience of conscious will.
+8 Wegner uses this expression interchangeably with the experience of conscious will.

-&lt;sup>9 Electroencephalogram (EEG) was used to record the electric activity of the relevant brain area.
+9 Electroencephalogram (EEG) was used to record the electric activity of the relevant brain area.
 The electroencephalogram is used to monitor the electrical activity in the brain, usually in the cortex.

-&lt;sup>10 By spontaneous Libet means only that the movement was not preplanned by the subject and there was no time restriction for the movement imposed by the experiment's instructions.
+10 By spontaneous Libet means only that the movement was not preplanned by the subject and there was no time restriction for the movement imposed by the experiment's instructions.

-&lt;sup>11 In the experiment Libet calls this the consciousness or awareness of the urge or intention to act, among other expressions-what I have been calling ESA.
+[&]quot; In the experiment Libet calls this the consciousness or awareness of the urge or intention to act, among other expressions-what I have been calling ESA.

-&lt;sup>12 Wegner seems to use the term conscious will and conscious wanting interchangeably (WEGNER, 2002, p.
-55) when discussing Libet's (1983) experiment.
+12 Wegner seems to use the term conscious will and conscious wanting interchangeably (WEGNER, 2002, p.
+55) when discussing Libet et al.'s (1983) experiment.